spatialos/gdk-for-unity/docs/reference/mobile/overview.md

 ## Developing SpatialOS games for Android and iOS

 The SpatialOS GDK for Unity contains a [mobile feature module]({{urlRoot}}/modules/core-and-feature-module-overview#mobile-support-module) which enables you to develop games for Android and iOS.
-SpatialOS games are cross-platform by default, so Android, iOS, PC, Xbox One and PS4 users can play together in the same deployment.
+SpatialOS games are cross-platform by default, so PC and mobile users can play together in the same deployment.

 All feature modules work with mobile devices.